 - Ride Length: 2 minutes

-Currently, the newest roller coaster at Disney World is Slinky Dog Dash in Toy Story Land at Hollywood Studios.
+One of the newer roller coasters at Disney World is Slinky Dog Dash in Toy Story Land at Hollywood Studios.
 This is an outdoor steel coaster that Andy built out of his Dash and Dodge Mega Coaster Kit.

-As a coaster it doesn’t have a high thrill factor, but it is more intense than what it seems like from he ground.
+As a coaster, it doesn’t have a high thrill factor, but it is more intense than it seems from the ground.
 There are no inversions but it hits a top speed of 40 mph and we love the long stretch of track where you bounce up and down and get some great air time!

-Slink Dog Dash has the longest wait times in Hollywood Studios so get a FastPass+ reservations or make it the first attraction of the day at park opening.
+Slinky Dog Dash has the longest wait times in Hollywood Studios so get a Genie+ reservation or make it the first attraction of the day at the park opening.

 - Thrill Level: 9/10